msobanjo/courseware/courseware/aws-cli/03-ec2-vpc-security-groups/README.md

 - A security group name must be unique within the VPC.

 ## Security Group Rules
-iYou can add or remove rules for a security group (also referred to as authorizing or revoking inbound or outbound access).
+You can add or remove rules for a security group (also referred to as authorizing or revoking inbound or outbound access).
 A rule applies either to inbound traffic (ingress) or outbound traffic (egress).
 You can grant access to a specific CIDR range, or to another security group in your VPC or in a peer VPC (requires a VPC peering connection).

 The following are the basic parts of a security group rule in a VPC:
 - (Inbound rules only) The source of the traffic and the destination port or port range.
 The source can be another security group, an IPv4 or IPv6 CIDR block, or a single IPv4 or IPv6 address.